 • Ketchup – I used this in order to reduce the hot sauce in the original recipe.
 My kids are not into spicy.
 If you want yours to be spicy, you can use all the hot sauce.

-• Hot Sauce – I used sriracha, but any brand that is gluten free will work.
-See this list of gluten free sriracha.
+• Hot Sauce – I used Sriracha, but any gluten-free brand will work.
+See this list of gluten free Sriracha.
 If you don’t like spice, omit this ingredient.

 • Seasonings – I used garlic powder, sweet paprika, a bay leaf, salt, and pepper.